A One Man Show: Background

-The video partly captures live performances of Jones' A One Man Show tour which was filmed at London's Drury Lane Theatre and at the Savoy Theater in New York City in 1981.
+The video partly captures live performances of Jones' "A One Man Show" tour which was filmed at London's Drury Lane Theatre and at the Savoy Theater in New York City in 1981.
 It includes six songs performed live on stage, mostly from the Warm Leatherette and Nightclubbing albums, plus four studio music videos.
 The show's intro is a photo montage of some of the most famous images of Jones from the late 1970s and early 1980s, including the "tiger in a cage" portrait and the "arabesque" photo.

 A One Man Show was first released in 1982 to promote the album Living My Life.
 The film was re-issued on VHS and LaserDisc by Island Records, PolyGram and Spectrum Music through the 1980s and early 1990s.
 In 1986, after the success of Jones' best-selling hit "Slave to the Rhythm", the film was re-released under the title State of Grace, then also including its promo video.

-In early 2006 Universal Pictures' subsidiary Spectrum announced that A One Man Show was to be re-released on DVD.
-It however remained unreleased in this format until March 2010, when it was bootlegged on DVD as well as a CD release, both entitled Live in Concert.
-The DVD contains three bonus video clips ("Slave to the Rhythm", "Love Is the Drug" and "Crush").
-The DVD release met with a negative audience and fan response, due to its low-quality picture (a VHS transfer) and some parts of the film having been cut out.

-There are a few lost performances that have not been published which include "I Need a Man" from Portfolio and "I've Done It Again" from Nightclubbing.

 The film was directed by Jean-Paul Goude and edited by Peter Shelton.
 It was nominated for a Grammy Award for Best Long Form Music Video in 1984, eventually losing to Duran Duran's self-titled video.

 Snapshots from the performances of "Warm Leatherette" and "Walking in the Rain" later made the artwork for the CD re-release of Warm Leatherette.